Grammarly is a well-known grammar checker that helps you correct grammatical errors and spelling mistakes.

 Grammarly seems to work on the understanding that correcting a mistake with no context does no one any favors.
-But when you actually take the time to educate your users and explain why they made a mistake, you’re helping to create better writers and improving content all over the world as a whole.
+But when you take the time to educate your users and explain why they made a mistake, you’re helping them improve their writing skills and enhancing content all over the world.

 A strong vocabulary is the backbone of a good writer.
 The ability to vary up your writing helps keep your readers engaged as you take them through whatever piece of content you’ve created.

 Reading the same words over and over again will make your readers tune out.
-If their brains go to sleep the point that you were trying to make with your content will fall off.
+If their brains go to sleep, the point you were trying to make with your content will fall off.

 That means poor reviews for authors, a low conversion rate for web content, and a lower closing rate for sales proposals.

 Trust me: it adds up to hundreds of thousands of dollars each year for our content marketing agency.

 That’s what makes Grammarly’s vocabulary checking software so beneficial.
 The words that you’re using might be correct, both grammatically and from a spelling standpoint.
 But if there’s a better word to put there that could help you overcome a passive voice and vary up your content, Grammarly will let you know.

 In this example, Grammarly has flagged the word “huge,” which is a fairly common word.
 They recommend a sharper and more specific synonym like “tremendous” which makes for a more dynamic sentence.